EricZinda/docsproto/devhowto/devhowtoMRS.md

 #### Other Variables Types: I, U, P
-Recall that the variable types in DELPH-IN and the ERG form a hierarchy.
+Recall that the variable types in DELPH-IN form a hierarchy.
 So far we've discussed the bottommost "leaves", which are most commonly seen:

 ~~~
     u